 Serve rice balls alone or alongside this spicy bang bang chicken recipe for a full meal.

 Where did this leftover white rice recipe come from?

 While rice ball recipes are aplenty on the internet, we originally saw this awesome idea from creator @carolinagelen.
-Unfortunately, her video has been deleted and so I cannot share it (although she has other great recipes on her page you should visit).
+Unfortunately, her video has been deleted, so I cannot share it (although she has other great recipes on her page, which you should visit).

 Instead, we did find a sample of the recipe, also credited to Carolina, that you can see made here by creator @saltynsweeteats.